pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8s.md

 * [Kubernetes For Cloud Platforms](deployK8sCloud.md), such as Amazon Web Services (AWS)

 !!! note "Kustomize vs Helm"
-    The examples in these two sections use [Kustomize](https://kustomize.io/) and `kubectl apply` as the method for deploying the products.
-While they work, the emphasis forward is away from kustomize and toward the use of the provided and maintained Helm charts.
-These examples will be reviewed in the future for conversion to this recommended practice.
+    The examples in these two sections were written using [Kustomize](https://kustomize.io/) and `kubectl apply` as the method for deploying the products.
+While the examples work, the emphasis moving forward is away from kustomize and toward using Ping's Helm charts.